 Client Case Study

 The VR90 tool was tractored until it was held up at a depth of nearly 3000 meters.
-A first imaging sequence revealed a debris field very close to the bottom nose of the tool with a diameter which matched the inner diameter of the retrievable plug.
+The first imaging sequence showed a debris field very close to the bottom nose of the tool with a diameter which matched the inner diameter of the retrievable plug.
 From the information on the plug dimensions and the measured distance to the debris field, it was determind that the tool was resting inside the plug's fishing profile.
 The figures on the right show the debris field reconstruction produced by the VR90 tool superimposed on a 3D CAD model of the retrievable plug.

 A second imaging sequence was performed outside the fishing profile, approximately 0.5 meters above the first position.
 It indicated a curved unobstructed object eccentered in the well consistent with the top of the plug.

-Based on the data obtained by the VR90 tool and the geometrical information about the plug, it was deduced that the plug's fishing profile was free, filled with debris and eccentered in the well.
-This information allowed the operator to discard the LIB conclusions and to successfully retrieve the plug.
+From the imaging and inclination data from the VR90 tool and the geometrical information about the plug, it was deduced that the plug's fishing profile was free, filled with debris and eccentered in the well.
+This allowed the operator to discard the LIB conclusions and to successfully retrieve the plug.

 The VR90 downhole X-ray diagnostic service provided clear, quantifiable information about the downhole restriction in the well.
 This enabled the operator to conduct a successful fishing operation, saving further non-productive time and associated expenses.